Western Wellbeing Hub

 Our services

-Our Peer Practitioners use their own personal experience of mental health challenges to support individuals to set goals, develop skills, and navigate services that best meet their needs.
+Our Peer Practitioners use their own personal experience of mental health challenges to support you to set goals, develop skills, and navigate services that best meet your needs.

 Specialised support for people experiencing suicidal thoughts.
-Our Mental Health Clinicians will work with you to develop a plan and put strategies in place to keep you safe.
+Working together, we will support you to develop a plan and put strategies in place to keep you safe.

 Accessing the services